Profile

 Keywords

-Meteorology, hydrology, climate, land surface, impacts of climate change, distributed hydrological modelling, meteorologycal analysis.
+Meteorology, hydrology, climate, land surface, impacts of climate change, hydrological extremes, floods, droughts, water resources, distributed hydrological modelling, meteorological analysis.

 Education